 Being Your True Self Has a Collective Purpose

 Being your true self is not just an individual lesson, but a collective one also.
 We are all in this together, influencing each other for better or worse, whether we like it or not.
-This is why communities of light are so important at this time as the stakes are raised by the advances in communications, technology, and artificial intelligence, as well as other challenging world events.
+This is why communities of light are so important at this time as the stakes are raised by advances in communications, technology, and artificial intelligence, as well as other challenging world events.

-It is wise not only to practise being present in your true self and living life from there, but also to form spiritual communities of people who understand the wisdom of the true self and authentic living and who commit to the integration work and the activation of their own light body.
-As role models, we can serve as beacons of light and build the more authentic light-filled world that brings the true self and personality self into harmony.
-This is the most important transformational act of spiritual service that you can ever do.
+It is wise not only to practise being present in your true self and living life from there, but also to form spiritual communities of people who understand the wisdom of the true self and authentic livingâpeople who commit to the integration work and the activation of the light body.
+As role models, we can serve as beacons of light and build a more authentic light-filled world where the true self and personality self are in harmony.
+This is the most important transformational act of spiritual service you can ever do.
 And it will make the world a better place.

 Finding Your True Self

-Interestingly, due to your egoās self-affirming tendencies and the fixation of your attention upon it due to survival needs, you can end up thinking of your ego or personality self as your familiar and therefore your true self, when in actuality you will have adopted a conditioned self.
-Your true self is actually at the heart of your being, waiting to be embodied in your moments of clear awakening and presence, but otherwise remaining forgotten by dissociation.
+Because your personality is the vehicle you live through daily and seems inseparable from you, you can easily mistake it as your true self.
+But you have only adopted it.
+Your true self is actually at the heart of your being, waiting to be embodied in your moments of clear awakening and presence, but otherwise remaining forgotten as you dissociate and live in a trance.

-This dissociation is caused by the magnetism of the material world, your reactive physical survival mechanisms and associated stresses, and your general entanglement with thought and emotions.
-It is why you may not be living from your true self and why you may confuse authenticity with being true to your personality self.
-When you are not fully mindful and present as a multidimensional being, you dissociate from pure being to identify with your thoughts, emotions, roles and labelsāall of which can change and contradict each other at the drop of a hat.
+This dissociation is caused by the magnetism of the material world, your reactive survival mechanisms and associated stresses, and your general entanglement with thoughts and emotions.
+It’s why you may not be living from your true self and why you may confuse authenticity with being true to your personality self.
+When you are not fully mindful and present as a multidimensional being, you dissociate from pure being to identify with thoughts, emotions, roles and labelsâall of which are temporary and can change and contradict each other at the drop of a hat.
 The contradictions, inner conflicts, and fragility of your personality self are why you might sometimes struggle to hold yourself together, especially at times of overwhelm or crisis.
-It is also why you search for greater meaning, because deep down inside you know you have a true self and are more than just the events that have shaped you.
+It’s also why you search for greater meaning, because deep inside, you know you have a true self and are more than just the events that have shaped you.

-Authentic self-development requires you to release yourself from your reactive mind, your entanglement in thoughts and false identities, and your habits of dissociation.
-In my postĀ What is Identity?
+Authentic self-development requires releasing yourself from your reactive mind, your entanglement in thoughts and false identities, and your habitual dissociation.
+In my post What is Identity?
 I explained that our identity becomes arbitrary when it is based on how we and others see ourselves, rather than on the true self.
 If you see yourself as your job title, your identity becomes your role within the workplace.
 If you see yourself as an athlete, your identity becomes that role.
-If you see yourself as depressed, your identity becomes that of depression, which is why you would then say āI am depressedā.
-This is how your personality is formed when you are not mindful: in a state of reactivity rather than a state of mindfulness, purity, and integration with your true self.
+If you see yourself as depressed, your identity becomes that of depression, which is why you would then say âI am depressedâ.
+This is how your personality forms when you are not mindful: in a state of reactivity rather than a state of mindfulness, purity, and integration with your true self.

 Integrating Your Personality with Your True Self

-This integration of your personality with your true self is a lifelong process of evolution.
-You most likely have an extensive collection of unprocessed experience to work through, and at the same time, you are reborn in every moment, with new experience to process.
+This integration of your personality with your true self is a lifelong journey of evolution.
+You most likely have an extensive collection of unprocessed experience to work through, yet at the same time, you are reborn in every moment, with new experience to process.
 However, when you are growing in authenticity through your commitment to honour your true self, you will become more and more your true self.

 Your True Self and the Whole